gpuweb/gpuweb/design/ErrorHandling.md

 Two independent applications are running on the same webpage against two devices on the same adapter.
 The tab is in the background, and one device is using a lot of resources.
  - The browser chooses to lose the heavier device.
-    - `device.lost` resolves, message = recovering device resources
+    - `device.lost` resolves, message = reclaiming device resources
-    - (App calls `requestDevice` on any adapter, but it doesn't resolve yet.)
+    - (If the app calls `requestDevice` on the same adapter, or `requestAdapter`, it does not resolve until the tab is foregrounded.)
  - Later, the browser might choose to lose the smaller device too.
-    - `device.lost` resolves, message = recovering device resources
+    - `device.lost` resolves, message = reclaiming device resources
-    - (App calls `requestDevice` on any adapter, but it doesn't resolve yet.)
+    - (If the app calls `requestDevice` on the same adapter, or `requestAdapter`, it does not resolve until the tab is foregrounded.)
+ - The system configuration changes (e.g. laptop is unplugged).
+    - Since the adapter is no longer used, the UA may choose to lose it and reject any outstanding `requestDevice` promises.
+      (Perhaps not until the tab is foregrounded.)
- - Later, the tab is brought to the foreground.
+    - (If the app calls `requestAdapter`, it does not resolve until the tab is foregrounded.)
-    - Both `requestDevice` Promises resolve.
-      (Unless the adapter was lost, in which case they would have rejected.)

 A page begins loading in a tab, but then the tab is backgrounded.
- - On load, the page attempts creation of a device.
+ - On load, the page attempts creation of an adapter.
-    - `requestDevice` Promise will resolve.
+    - The browser may or may not provide a WebGPU adapter yet - if it doesn't, then when the page is foregrounded, the `requestAdapter` Promise will resolve.
+      (This allows the browser to choose an adapter based on the latest system state.)

 A device's adapter is physically unplugged from the system (but an integrated GPU is still available).
  - The same adapter, or a new adapter, is plugged back in.